 Abstract.
-Many natural language processing applications creates use clustering or other statistical methods to create sets of words.
-Such sets group together words with similar meaning and in many cases humans can find quickly an appropriate name.
-On the other hand computers represents such sets with a meaningless number or ID.
-This paper proposes an algorithm for automatic finding names of word sets.
-It provides examples of results as a simple evaluation of the methods.
+Many natural language processing applications use clustering or other statistical methods to create sets of words.
+Such sets group together words with similar meaning and in many cases humans can find an appropriate term quickly.
+On the other hand computers represent such sets with a meaningless number or ID.
+This paper proposes an algorithm for automatic finding of names of word sets.
+It provides result examples as a simple evaluation of the method.